MW 15x4 / N38 - neodymium magnet

 - Thanks to their high temperature resistance, they can operate (depending on the shape) even at temperatures up to 230°C and above...

-- Significant importance in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical apparatus or other modern machines.
+- Wide application in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical equipment and other highly developed apparatuses.

 Disadvantages of neodymium magnets: